motebus/ultrabook/Ultranet Apps/Jujue Flow Introduction.md

 function: use YPcloude xstrorage tech to do communication.

 5. onevent
-function: deploy the script onth system and receive the  retport.
+function: deploy the script on the system and receive the  report.